zacherytcox/stelligent-u/07-load-balancing/README.md

 ##### Question: SSL Policy

 _What is the trade off of going with a more secure SSL policy?_
+>Some legacy clients may not support newer encryption protocols and may rely on older protocols (that may not be included in the more secure SSL policies).

 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How do those processes work?_
+>We could also use ACM to create a certificate there and specify it when we create the ELB.

 #### Lab 7.1.4: Cleanup